Peptide therapeutics: Increasing stability of peptide drugs

 Many strategies have been employed to increase the stability of peptide drugs, because although they have so many desirable characteristics, they are short lived in the body as a result of rapid degradation and clearance.
 With half-lives of some peptides and proteins only being a few minutes, they are very ineffective in drug delivery.
-Mechanisms involved in their clearance include peripheral blood mediated elimination by proteolysis, real and hepatic elimination, and also receptor-mediated endocytosis.
+Mechanisms involved in their clearance include peripheral blood mediated elimination by proteolysis, renal and hepatic elimination, and also receptor-mediated endocytosis.
 One of the main reasons for such rapid clearance is molecular weight.
 Molecules that have a low molecular weight (40-50 kDa) are rapidly cleared by renal filtration via the glomerular filtration barrier (GBM) into the urine.
 As a result of this, increasing the size of a peptide drug is a good starting point to improve half-life.

 Peptide modifications to extend half-life include PEGylation, glycosylation, cyclization, serum albumin binding, and lipidation.
 PEGylation is the attachment of polyethylene glycol (PEG) chains to the peptide via covalent bonds, helping to increase molecular weight, and limit enzymatic degradation as a result of steric hindrance caused by adding the PEG.
 PEGylation offers a number of benefits for pharmaceutical applications such as improved water solubility, high mobility in solution, as well as low toxicity and low immunogenicity.
 This does however depend on the molecular weight of the attached PEG.
-PEGylation as a method to improve half-life has been successfully demonstrated many times; in one example it was shown that site specific mono-PEGylation of GLP-1 led to a 16-fold increase in plasma half life time in rats.
+PEGylation as a method to improve half-life has been successfully demonstrated many times; in one example it shows that site specific mono-PEGylation of GLP-1 led to a 16-fold increase in plasma half-life time in rats.
 On the other hand, covalently attaching PEG can often lead to loss of biological activity.